The Ultimate Guide to Exploring Berlin: Top Things to Do

 Just 30 minutes away, Potsdam is famous for its palaces and gardens, especially Sanssouci Palace, often compared to Versailles.

 Book a day trip to Potsdam with guided palace tours.
+Carry a compact daypack like the Osprey Daylite Plus for comfort and convenience.

 Sachsenhausen Memorial

 A sobering visit, the Sachsenhausen Concentration Camp Memorial offers deep insight into the horrors of Nazi rule.
-It’s difficult but important.
+Itโs difficult but important.

 Consider joining a guided Sachsenhausen concentration camp tour from Berlin for essential context.